RazielRodrigues/symfony-projects/README.md

     //?
 Redirect to a link
     // return $this->redirect('google.com');

     //?
-Redirect to a  Route with or not paramaters
+Redirect to a  Route with or not parameters
     // return $this->redirectToRoute('default2');

     //?
 Create a new response object